nathan-mahynski/nathan-mahynski.github.io/_notes/boosting_vs_bagging.md

 3. Find the samples in the original training set with $C_1$ and $C_2$ disragree on, and train a third classifier, $C_3$, using that data.
 4. Combine all classifiers into a majority vote.

-While it is possible for boosting to reduce bias and variance (not just variance) relative to bagging models, they are known for having high variance themselves.
+While it is possible for boosting to reduce bias and variance (not just variance) relative to bagging models, they are known for having high variance themselves and can overfit the data so proper tuning is important.

 ## AdaBoost